-Intoxicants or other controlled substances in any form, including but not limited to drugs, marijuana, beer, wine, or alcohol may not be brought onto, consumed or utilized on campus or any school-sponsored activity.
+Intoxicants or other controlled substances in any form, including but not limited to drugs, marijuana, beer, wine, alcohol, or tobacco in any form or vapes may not be brought onto, consumed or utilized on campus or any school-sponsored activity.
 A student shall not sell, possess, use, transmit or be under the influence of any narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, alcoholic beverage or intoxicant of any kind.
 Violators shall be subject to immediate expulsion as well as any action deemed appropriate by civil authorities for violation of any law.